All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Supplementation Matters on Semaglutide

-Patients on semaglutide typically eat significantly less food, which means lower intake of essential vitamins and minerals.
+Patients on semaglutide typically eat significantly less food, which means lower intake of important vitamins and minerals.
 Common nutritional gaps during GLP-1 therapy include:

 • Vitamin B12: Reduced food intake and slowed GI motility can impair B12 absorption {}